drshahizan/special-topic-data-engineering/Assignment/API/submission/Noctua/Report_PrayerTimeAPI.md

 <img height='300px' src='Figures/NetworkAccess.png'/>

-- 5. Edit Database Access to controo who has the priviledge to access the current database
+- 5. Edit Database Access to control who has the priviledge to access the current database

 `Security` > `Database Access` > `Database Users` > `Add New Database User`